Exclusive Interview with Pip Spence

 Where are you now and how did you get here?
 Can you tell us a bit about your journey and where has your career and life taken you?

-I grew up in Tasmania and one of the early lessons I gained in life is just how important a role aviation plays in connecting community as a lot of my father’s family live in Melbourne.
-It’s always been in my DNA.
-I went to university in Hobart and studied economics, and when looking for fulltime work afterwards, there was not a lot happening gin Tasmania, but I was lucky to get a graduate position with the Dept of Transport in the Economic Research area.
-I spent the first few years looking at the way micro economic reforms were impacting the aviation industry, so really gaining an understanding of the underpinning structure of commercial aviation.
-I spent time on a project on general aviation to understand how the model works, then some time in the minister’s office, was the contact point in the department, minister and aviation advisor.
-All gave me a good understanding of how the industry works.
+I grew up in Tasmania and one of the early lessons I gained in life is just how important a role aviation plays in connecting community as a lot of my father’s family lived in Melbourne.
+So a love of air travel has always been in my DNA.
+I went to university in Hobart and studied economics, and when looking for fulltime work afterwards, there was not a lot happening in Tasmania at the time, but I was lucky to get a graduate position with the Department of Transport in Canberra as a graduate economist.
+I spent the first few years looking at the way micro economic reforms were impacting the aviation industry, and also working on a study into general aviation.
+Over the course of my first stint in the Transport Department I also spent time in the then minister’s office and also worked closely with the Civil Aviation Safety Authority and Airservices Australia.
+This resulted in connections and relationships that are still important to me today.

-I then moved from aviation to the Prime Minister’s Department, working on communications issues.
-It was interesting looking at the time in London, time on Commonwealth State relations.
-They were traditional jobs, running cabinet and supporting the PM.
-Joined the Infrastructure Department in 2015 and my journey from there was looking at the policy side and programs, giving me the opportunity to understand what had moved on since I had been involved in the area.
-The final step that got me to where I am was spending 18 months during COVID being COO of the Department, so understanding how an organisation actually works.
-I wasn’t a pilot or engineer but I gained an understanding of how industry and organisations operate, so when this job came up it was a good opportunity to pull it all together.
-I have to admit the thought of being the first female head of CASA got me over the line.
-I backed myself and applied.
+I then moved from the Transport Department to the Department of the Prime Minister and Cabinet (PM&C), where I initially worked on communications policy issues and then was fortunate enough to spend almost two years working in the UK civil service as part of an exchange program with the UK government.
+When I returned to Australia and PM&C I spent around 2 years working in the area that deals with Commonwealth/State relations, before moving to the then Department of Communications to work on the National Broadband Network initiative for a few years.
+I came back to PM&C to first run the Cabinet Division and then Ministerial Support Division before returning to the Infrastructure Department in 2015 to again work on aviation policy and programs, giving me the opportunity to understand what had moved on since I had last been involved in the area in the early 2000s.
+The final step that got me to where I am was spending 18 months during COVID being Chief Operating Officer (COO) of the Department, which was a great grounding about how an organisation actually works.
+With that background, while I wasn’t a pilot or engineer I had a very solid understanding of the aviation industry and how organisations operate, so when this job came up it was a good opportunity to pull it all together.
+I have to admit the thought of being the first female head of CASA got me over the line to actually apply.

 What are some of the challenges you have faced as a female head of an organisation?